Homotopy theory of monoids and derived localization: Applications

 Applying Theorem \ref{thm-barandloop} in the case that $W = \Mo$ allows us to prove the following theorem that was proved for topological spaces in \cite{Zeinalia16}.
 It is a generalization of a classical result by Adams \cite{Adams56}.

-To state it we recall that for every reduced simplicial set $K$ there is a simplicial loop group $\G K$, constructed e.g. in \cite[Chapter 5]{Goerss99}.
+To state the result we recall that the simplicial loop group $\G$ and the simplicial classifying space $\overline W$ (constructed e.g.\ in \cite[Chapter V]{Goerss99}) give a Quillen equivalence between reduced simplicial sets and simplicial groups.